Crown Castle International Corp. (REIT) (NYSE:CCI) Shares Sold by First Mercantile Trust Co.

-First Mercantile Trust Co. cut its position in Crown Castle International Corp.
-(REIT) (NYSE:CCI) by 32.5% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 3,483 shares of the real estate investment trust’s stock after selling 1,675 shares during the quarter.
-First Mercantile Trust Co.’s holdings in Crown Castle International were worth $680,000 as of its most recent filing with the Securities and Exchange Commission.
+First Mercantile Trust Co. decreased its holdings in shares of Crown Castle International Corp.
+(REIT) (NYSE:CCI) by 32.5% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 3,483 shares of the real estate investment trust’s stock after selling 1,675 shares during the period.
+First Mercantile Trust Co.’s holdings in Crown Castle International were worth $680,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors have also recently modified their holdings of CCI.
-Red Door Wealth Management LLC purchased a new stake in Crown Castle International during the 2nd quarter worth about $32,000.
-Tradition Wealth Management LLC boosted its stake in shares of Crown Castle International by 136.6% during the 1st quarter.
-Tradition Wealth Management LLC now owns 194 shares of the real estate investment trust’s stock worth $33,000 after acquiring an additional 112 shares in the last quarter.
-Clearview Wealth Advisors LLC boosted its stake in shares of Crown Castle International by 50.0% during the 2nd quarter.
-Clearview Wealth Advisors LLC now owns 168 shares of the real estate investment trust’s stock worth $33,000 after acquiring an additional 56 shares in the last quarter.
-Alpha DNA Investment Management LLC lifted its stake in Crown Castle International by 31.7% in the 1st quarter.
-Alpha DNA Investment Management LLC now owns 245 shares of the real estate investment trust’s stock valued at $42,000 after buying an additional 59 shares in the last quarter.
-Finally, Baldwin Brothers Inc. MA lifted its stake in Crown Castle International by 51.7% in the 2nd quarter.
-Baldwin Brothers Inc. MA now owns 220 shares of the real estate investment trust’s stock valued at $43,000 after buying an additional 75 shares in the last quarter.
-90.06% of the stock is owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors have also added to or reduced their stakes in CCI.
+M&G Investment Management Ltd. boosted its stake in shares of Crown Castle International by 14.5% during the 1st quarter.
+M&G Investment Management Ltd. now owns 807,987 shares of the real estate investment trust’s stock worth $138,974,000 after acquiring an additional 102,514 shares in the last quarter.
+Cbre Clarion Securities LLC lifted its stake in Crown Castle International by 17.7% in the 1st quarter.
+Cbre Clarion Securities LLC now owns 1,038,454 shares of the real estate investment trust’s stock valued at $178,749,000 after buying an additional 155,841 shares in the last quarter.
+Cushing Asset Management LP lifted its stake in shares of Crown Castle International by 29.6% during the 1st quarter.
+Cushing Asset Management LP now owns 40,936 shares of the real estate investment trust’s stock worth $7,046,000 after purchasing an additional 9,350 shares during the period.
+FDx Advisors Inc. lifted its stake in shares of Crown Castle International by 3.1% during the 2nd quarter.
+FDx Advisors Inc. now owns 69,538 shares of the real estate investment trust’s stock worth $13,567,000 after purchasing an additional 2,092 shares during the period.
+Finally, Swiss National Bank lifted its stake in shares of Crown Castle International by 1.7% during the 1st quarter.
+Swiss National Bank now owns 2,101,471 shares of the real estate investment trust’s stock worth $361,726,000 after purchasing an additional 34,800 shares during the period.
+Institutional investors own 90.06% of the company’s stock.

 Crown Castle International (NYSE:CCI) last posted its quarterly earnings results on Tuesday, July 20th.
 The real estate investment trust reported $0.77 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.69 by $0.08.
 Crown Castle International had a net margin of 18.62% and a return on equity of 12.30%.
 The firm had revenue of $1.58 billion for the quarter, compared to analyst estimates of $1.56 billion.
 During the same quarter in the previous year, the business posted $0.41 earnings per share.
 The firm’s quarterly revenue was up 9.9% compared to the same quarter last year.
-Sell-side analysts anticipate that Crown Castle International Corp. will post 6.55 earnings per share for the current fiscal year.
+As a group, equities analysts predict that Crown Castle International Corp. will post 6.55 EPS for the current fiscal year.

 The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
 Investors of record on Wednesday, September 15th will be paid a $1.33 dividend.
 This represents a $5.32 dividend on an annualized basis and a yield of 2.82%.
 The ex-dividend date is Tuesday, September 14th.
 Crown Castle International’s dividend payout ratio is 78.47%.